 The sequencer

-The sequencer brings light on a subject related that was covered in the testing assertions post (in thi case, using jest as a testing framework).
+The sequencer brings light to a related subject that was covered in the testing assertions post (in this case, using jest as a testing framework).
 More specifically, the section about Array Containing depicts what the sequencer is.

 In short, the sequencer appears when an unordered list used for testing appears in the same order during assertions.
 In other words, giving the idea that the items in the list are required to be ordered.